Kiranbhat2005/AQueryXamarin/README.md

 The AQuery library(.jar) is converted to Xamarin using 'Java Binding Library' to dll and added to the project.
 You can download the dll from 'Libs' folder(AQueryXamarin / ListViewLazyLoadingImages / ListViewLazyLoadingImages / Libs).
 The sample application shows how to lazy load the images in the listview.
 The details regarding APIs can be found in the above mentioned URL.

+*NOTE:*
-NOTE: 1) Android Query is licensed under Apache 2.0 and since this is the C# version of the same library, the same licensing applies.
+1- Android Query is licensed under Apache 2.0 and since this is the C# version of the same library, the same licensing applies.
-      2) More details regarding the sample application will be added soon.
+2- More details regarding the sample application will be added soon.